atbcb/usab-uswds/_ada-guides/chapter-4-accessible-routes.md

 [[§403.5.3]({{ site.baseurl }}/ada/#ada-403_5_3)]

-Passing space is required every 200 feet and must be provided as a 60" by 60" minimum space or as T-shaped space where each stem is at least 48" long.
+Passing space is required every 200 feet and must be provided as a 60&Prime;
+by 60&Prime; minimum space or as T-shaped space where each stem is at least 48&Prime; long.

 <div class="grid-container">
   <div class="grid-row">
     <div class="tablet:grid-col">
       <img class="img-full" src="{{ site.baseurl }}{{ page.image-directory }}chapter4/4ar26.jpg" alt="Two people using wheelchairs passing in corridor with 60 inches by 60 inches passing space shown.">
-      <span class="grid-line bold">60” Min. by 60” Min.
-Passing Space</span>
+      <span class="grid-line bold">60&Prime; Minimum by 60&Prime; Minimum Passing Space</span>
     </div>
     <div class="tablet:grid-col">
       <img class="img-full" src="{{ site.baseurl }}{{ page.image-directory }}chapter4/4ar27.jpg" alt="T-shaped passing space in corridor with each stem at least 48 inches long measured from the intersection. ">